The Bankrate promise

 You can use the guidance provided in Bankrate’s guide to writing a business plan to help you get started or hire a professional business writer to create a business plan for your company.

-Lenders want to know if your company’s income is sufficient to make timely monthly loan payments.
+Lenders want to know if your company’s income is sufficient for timely monthly loan payments.
 They will also confirm if your company is in good financial health and can afford to take on more debt by examining these financial documents:

-- Up to one year of business bank statements
+- Up to one year of business bank account statements

 - Personal and business tax returns from the most recent three years